cloudmesh-community/fa18-523-60/paper/paper.md

 ### Aggregation

-Pymongo in its documentation offers a separate framework that supports data aggregation.
-This aggreagation framework can be used to
+PyMongo in its documentation offers a separate framework that supports data aggregation.
+This aggregation framework can be used to

 > "provide projection capabilities to reshape the returned data"
 > [@www-mongo-aggregation].

 Another option here would be to use the Map/Reduce framework, which essentially includes two different functions *map*  and *reduce*.
 The first one provides the key value pair for each tag in the array, while the latter one

-> "summs over all of the emitted values for a given key"
+> "sums over all of the emitted values for a given key"
 > [@www-mongo-aggregation].

 The last step in this specific process it to call the *map_reduce()*  function and iterate over the results.
 [@www-mongo-aggregation].

 ### Deleting Documents from a Collection

 The deletion of documents with PyMongo is fairly straight forward.
 To do so, one would use the *remove()*  method of the PyMongo Collection object [@book-ohiggins].
 Similarly to the reads and updates, specification of documents to be removed is a must.
-For example, removal of the entire document collection wiht a score of 1, one would use the following command:
+For example, removal of the entire document collection with a score of 1, one would use the following command:

 `cloudmesh.users.remove({"score":1, safe=True})`

-The *safe* parameter set to "True" ensures the operation was completed [@book-ohiggins].
+The *safe* parameter set to *True* ensures the operation was completed [@book-ohiggins].

 ### PyMongo Strengths